- Home

 Weight: 50

-Cuba is generally tolerant and diverse, though some social issues persist.
+Cuba is generally tolerant with a diverse population, though some social issues remain.